 Will I have abdominal bulges?

-Initially, there is a lot of swelling and it can be several weeks to months before your body is back to normal.
+Initially, there is a lot of swelling, and it can be several weeks to months before your body is back to normal.
 Wearing compression garments will help with the swelling and any discomfort.
 I haven’t experienced any issues with bulges, hernias, or swelling beyond the initial recovery period, but I have heard of patients who do.
 The good news is, if you address these issues with the surgeons, they can often repair these issues.
 For some people, it may just be a matter of noticing their lower abdominal area more than before surgery because tissue from that area has been removed.
-Others may have a clinical bulge or weakness and that should be evaluated by the doctors.
+Others may have a clinical bulge or weakness, and the doctors should evaluate that.

 Should I do nipple reconstruction?

 These are just some of the common concerns regarding DIEP flap, but if you are facing the decision to have breast reconstruction, you should consider all of the options.
-Breast reconstruction is a choice, but it can be a healing experience and is meant to restore what was lost to extent that it can.
-While certain aspects can never be the same as natural breasts, nipple sensation and breastfeeding for example, you can still feel whole.
-The new breasts will eventually feel as much a part of you as your own body because with DIEP flap they are absolutely your own living flesh and blood.
+Breast reconstruction is a choice, but it can be a healing experience and is meant to restore what was lost to the extent that it can.
+While certain aspects can never be the same as natural breasts, nipple sensation, and breastfeeding, for example, you can still feel whole.
+The new breasts will eventually feel as much a part of you as your own body because, with DIEP flap, they are absolutely your own living flesh and blood.